iddey/mplusfonts/examples/esp32s3/README.md

 ## Prerequisites

-For running the examples, make sure your have an environment set up for `ESP32-S3` development.
+For running the examples, make sure you have your environment set up for `ESP32-S3` development.
 The compiler from an `espup` installation works.

 - `esp` toolchain, which includes Rust with Xtensa support, with `esp32s3` enabled as a target.
 - `espflash` tool, which is configured as the runner in `.cargo/config.toml` for uploading.

 ## Examples

 Binaries are uploaded via USB in bootloader mode.
+Usage:
-Usage: `cargo run --bin <example>`
+`cargo run --bin <example> --features esp32s3`

 - `mini-mono` - An example that uses a `BinaryColor` bitmap font for a `BinaryColor` OLED display.
   - `common` - A library crate that contains the bitmap font definition used: `BITMAP_FONT_1`; this avoids having to do `mplus!` macro expansion with incremental builds of the example application crate.

+The `esp32s3` feature is required for all binaries in this crate, it enables the `esp32s3` features of the `esp-*` crates; this enables additional crate features for when multiple processor cores are available.

 ## Minimum supported Rust version